Frequently Asked Questions

 See sample excerpts from alumni thesis projects.

-How are the summer courses different than courses in the fall and spring?
+How are the Summer courses different from courses in the Fall and Spring?

-Summer courses offer students the opportunity to work in a tight-knit community of cartoonists from morning to night.
+Summer courses are in-person, daily intensives that offer students the opportunity to work in a tight-knit community of cartoonists from morning to night.

 Who is the faculty?
 What kind of comics work do faculty members do?